 In addition to that homework, I share a Dropbox folder with my clients for them to drag and drop their photos and content (text documents) for their website.
 Some clients have had photo shoots done for their brand, while some choose to use stock photos.
 Once all of the information is completed by my client, I will start the 2-week design process based on their booking date.

 Once the branding items are complete, I start to design the website.
-I go right to work designing in Squarespace.
-Squarespace is an amazing platform that has a clean, easy-to-use interface, and with some creativity, you can create a stunning website design!
+I go right to work designing in Showit or Squarespace.
 I will set up the homepage, all pages requested, and incorporate a sidebar and online shop (if requested).
 I will implement my client’s photos, content, blog and branding materials to give their site a cohesive look.
-This process will ideally take 1 week.
+This process will ideally take 1-2 weeks.

 I keep my clients in the loop and posted of my progress via email and send them a link to proof their website.
 Two rounds of revisions are allowed for the website.
 We can jump on an additional Skype call if they have any questions throughout the process, or they can feel free to email me with any questions throughout the entire process.

-To wrap up, I send my clients a link to a tutorial that walks them through Squarespace, and how to add blog posts and other information so that they are able to easily update their site themselves!
+To wrap up, I send my clients a link to a tutorial that walks them through Squarespace or Showit, and how to add blog posts and other information so that they are able to easily update their site themselves!